 Thick Coats, Climate Consideration: These dogs boast majestic, thick double coats that provide warmth in cold weather.
 However, this can lead to overheating in hot climates.
 Owners in warm regions must ensure shade and abundant water to keep them cool.

 Exercise and Stimulation: Alaskan Malamutes are intelligent and active, requiring mental and physical stimulation.
-Neglecting these needs may result in destructive behaviour due to boredom.
+Neglecting these needs may result in destructive behavior due to boredom.

 High Prey Drive: They have a strong instinct to chase and hunt small animals, so introducing them to other pets must be done gradually and cautiously.